AM ucho [M8]

 Apart from immense strength, neodymium magnets have the following advantages:

-- Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.
+- Key role in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical devices and other modern machines.

 Disadvantages of neodymium magnets: